Watersheds and Watershed Management

 Watershed Management Strategy

-The Watershed Management Strategy 2015-2025 (WMS) provides direction for the Ausable Bayfield Conservation Authority (ABCA) Board of Directors and staff to implement The Path Forward: Your Community Conservation Strategy for Ausable Bayfield Watersheds (2012).
+Prior to the Watershed-Based Resource Management Strategy (WBRMS), the Watershed Management Strategy 2015-2025 (WMS) was developed to provide direction for the Ausable Bayfield Conservation Authority (ABCA) Board of Directors and staff to implement The Path Forward: Your Community Conservation Strategy for Ausable Bayfield Watersheds (2012).
 The WMS helps ensure Ausable Bayfield Conservation has a clear direction and understanding of what we need to do to conserve the watersheds.

 For maximum flexibility, specific actions are left to staff expertise in the context of specific situations and detailed information.
 Although intended mainly for ABCA staff and board members, the WMS provides valuable information and strategies to partners.

-The WMS includes the following goals for the ABCA:
+The WMS included the following goals for the ABCA:

 Download the Watershed Management Strategy now:

-As part of the Conservation Authorities Act update, ABCA is developing a new watershed management strategy in 2023.
+As part of the Conservation Authorities Act update, ABCA developed the Watershed-Based Resource Management Strategy (WBRMS).

 Watershed Report Cards